-In our instructions for coders, we define an allegation, or "informative statement," as a sentence, or group of sentences, that provides information about the enjoyment of physical integrity rights (i.e., freedom from disappearance, extrajudicial killing, torture, ill-treatment, and arbitrary arrest and imprisonment) in the country being discussed in the assigned human rights report.
-In most cases, an allegation will only contain one sentence; each sentence in a report that contains information about enjoyment of physical integrity rights will be part of an observation in this first stage of data collection.
-However, some observations in our training data are based on multiple sentences if additional information was necessary to add to or complete the information after it has been captured and have thus far encouraged our research assistants to collect additional text when in doubt.
+In our instructions for coders, we define an allegation, or "informative statement", as a sentence, or group of sentences, that provides information about the enjoyment of physical integrity rights (i.e., freedom from disappearance, extrajudicial killing, torture, ill-treatment, and arbitrary arrest and imprisonment) in the country being discussed in the assigned human rights report.
+In most cases, an allegation will only contain one sentence; each sentence in a report that contains information about the enjoyment of physical integrity rights will be part of an observation in this first stage of data collection.
+However, some observations in our training data are based on multiple sentences if additional information is necessary to add to or complete the information provided by the first sentence.
+Consequently, we can always delete extraneous information after it has been captured and have thus far encouraged our research assistants to collect additional text when in doubt.
 Our human-coded allegation extraction thus likely over captures allegations, including some statements that are effectively uninformative on the level of physical integrity rights abuse.
-We include our physical integrity rights data collection instructions in Appendix A.
+We include our physical integrity rights data collection instructions in Online Appendix A.

-To improve efficiency, we pre-process the clean stemmed version of the text by reducing it to only the most common terms in our corpus (removing less frequent terms whose sparsity is greater than 99%).
-Because this process removes many terms relevant to physical integrity rights, we create a dictionary of key words and combine these with the common terms for the clean stemmed version of the text.
-We then create a Document-Term-Matrix (DTM) that records the word count of common terms and key words that appear in each sentence in our training data (413 unique terms in total) and add a binary variable that indicates whether human coders coded the sentence as a physical integrity rights allegation.
+To improve efficiency, we pre-process the clean stemmed version of the text by reducing it to only the most common terms in our corpus (removing less frequent terms whose sparsity is greater than 99 percent).
+Because this process removes many terms relevant to physical integrity rights, we create a dictionary of keywords and combine these with the common terms for the clean stemmed version of the text.
+We then create a document-term-matrix (DTM) that records the word count of common terms and keywords that appear in each sentence in our training data (413 unique terms in total) and add a binary variable that indicates whether human coders coded the sentence as a physical integrity rights allegation.

 We identify key terms relevant to physical integrity rights using our training data containing 31,061 unique examples of allegations collected by human coders.
-To identify relevant terms in the training data that are used to describe disappearances, extrajudicial killings, torture and ill-treatment, and political imprisonment and other forms of arbitrary arrest and detainment, we create a DTM that produces a word count for each term included in our training data - with the columns corresponding to the unique words and the rows corresponding to the sentences.
-This procedure produces a list of the most frequent terms contained for allegations in the training data.14 We then select terms from this list as physical integrity rights key words based on their relevance to physical integrity rights abuse (e.g. where "abuse" is more relevant than "according").15 Appendix B displays the unique keywords terms that we extract from the training data (172 terms).
+To identify relevant terms in the training data that are used to describe disappearances, extrajudicial killings, torture and ill-treatment, political imprisonment, and other forms of arbitrary arrest and detainment, we create a DTM that produces a word count for each term included in our training data, with the columns corresponding to the unique words and the rows corresponding to the sentences.
+This procedure produces a list of the most frequent terms contained for allegations in the training data.13 We then select terms from this list as physical integrity rights keywords based on their relevance to physical integrity rights abuse (e.g., where "abuse" is more relevant than "according").14 Online Appendix B displays the unique keyword terms that we extract from the training data (172 terms).